igorkulman/coding-journal/content/post/2017-11-29-my-experience-with-swift-after-9-months.md

 I had some problems with the way Swift approaches generics (`associated type` in protocol and `typealias` in implementation), it requires a bit different mindset.

-There is just one thing I really miss and hope Swift would get it soon and that is the async/await from C#.
+There is one thing I really miss and hope Swift would get soon and that is the async/await from C#.
 Using a concept like async/await is so much better than callbacks, even [JavaScript is getting async/await now](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) so Swift should be next.
-It would make the code so much more readable and easier to reason about.
+It would make the code so much more readable and easier to reason about, because concurrency and asynchrony is hard if there are no language constructs to help you with that.
+Swift only has callback which can quickly lead to a callback in a callback in a callback.
+You can of course use some promise library or RxSwift (like I do), but something like async/await should be a part of the language.

 I am building an [sample iOS app on Github](https://github.com/igorkulman/iOSSampleApp) with all the thing I learned about Swift an iOS, especially about high level architecture, you may check it out.